-Note to Mac users: Original Apple AirPort products support 64-bit encryption only.
-Apple AirPort 2 products can support 64-bit or 128-bit encryption.
-Please check your Apple AirPort product to see which version you are using.
+Note to Mac users: Original Apple Airport® products support 64-bit encryption only.
+Apple Airport 2 products can support 64-bit or 128-bit encryption.
+Please check your Apple Airport product to see which version you are using.
 If you cannot configure your network with 128-bit encryption, try 64-bit encryption.

-I am having difficulty setting up Wired Equivalent Privacy (WEP) security on a Belkin client card (Wireless Network Card or Adapter).
+I am having difficulty setting up Wired Equivalent Privacy (WEP) security on a Belkin client card

-The client card must use the same key as the Wireless G Router or access point.
-For instance, if your Wireless Router or access point uses the key 00112233445566778899AABBCC, then the client card must be set to the exact same key.
+The client card must use the same key as the Wireless Router or Access Point.
+For instance, if your Wireless Router or Access Point uses the key 00112233445566778899AABBCC, then the client card must be set to the exact same key.

-- 1. Double-click the "Signal Indicator" icon to bring up the "Wireless Network Utility" screen.
-The "Advanced" button will allow you to view and configure more options of your client card. - 2.
-Once the "Advanced" button is clicked, the Belkin Wireless LAN Utility will appear.
-This Utility will allow you to manage all the advanced features of the Belkin client card. - 3.
-Under the "Wireless Network Properties" tab, select a network name from the "Available Networks" list and click the "Properties" button. - 4.
-Under "Data Encryption", select "WEP". - 5.
-Ensure the box "The key is provided for me automatically" at the bottom is unchecked.
-If you are using this computer to connect to a corporate network, please consult your network administrator if this box needs to be checked. - 7.
-Type your WEP key in the "Network key" box.
+- 1. Double-click the Signal Indicator icon to bring up the Wireless Network screen.
+The Advanced button will allow you to view and configure more options of your card. - The "Advanced" button will allow you to view and configure more options of the card. - Once the advanced button is clicked the Belkin Wireless LAN Utility will appear.
+This Utility will allow you to manage all the advanced features of the Belkin wireless card. - 4.
+Under the "Wireless Network Properties" tab, select a network name from the "Available networks" list and click the "Properties" button - 5.
+Under "Data Encryption" select "WEP" - 6.
+Ensure the check box "The key is provided for me automatically" at the bottom is unchecked.
+If you are using this computer to connect to a corporate network, please consult your network administrator if this box needs to be checked.

+7. Type you WEP key in the "Network key' box.

-Important: A WEP key is a combination of numbers and letters from A-F and 0-9.
+Important: A WEP key is a mixture of numbers and letters from A-F and 0-9.
 For 128-bit WEP, you need to enter 26 keys.
-This network key needs to match the key you assign to your Wireless G Router or access point.
+This Network key needs to match the key you assign to your Wireless Router or Access Point.

-For example: C3 03 0F AF 4B B2 C3 D4 4B C3 D4 E7 E4 = 128-bit key
+For example: C3030FAF4BB2C3D44BC3D4E7E4 = 128-bit key